 Additional considerations

-The Department of Education will review the judges’ recommendations.
-To ensure an even distribution of awards, the Department will consider additional characteristics when selecting winners from the top-scoring submissions; these characteristics include:
+The Department of Education reviewed the judges’ recommendations.
+To ensure an even distribution of awards, the Department may have considered additional characteristics when selecting winners from the top-scoring submissions; these characteristics included:

 • Geographic location and local population density.